input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_template_elements/radio_button_select.md

 # Form Template Element - Radio Button Select

-UI - Radio Button Selection.
+## Functional Behavior

-Select one option from a list of text options.
+Select one option from a list of items.
+Only one choice is allowed.

+## Visual Representation

+A list of items from which one item can be selected.
-Selector is styled as a set of Radio Buttons.
+The selector is styled as a set of Radio Buttons.

 ## Parent Elements